keix/6502.city/README.md

 **6502.city** where Read-Only becomes Reply-On.
 It is a WebGL frontend for [Nyxx](https://github.com/keix/nyxx).

 ## What is 6502.city?
-6502.city dynamically constructs **virtual ROM** images from runtime data.
-Unlike traditional systems that load a fixed ROM, here the ROM itself is built in-browser — byte by byte — based on API responses or scripted logic.
+This project showcases a minimal WebAssembly runtime for 6502 programs, powered by a Zig-written emulator and a WebGL renderer.

-This ROM is then **injected into Nyxx’s virtual memory map** and executed as if it had always existed.
+At present, the ROM is precompiled from a static Zig array — no assembler is used.
+The instruction sequence is directly serialized into a binary blob during the Zig build and mapped into Nyxx’s virtual memory space ($8000–$FFFF).

 No assembler.
 No illusion.